Relintai/pandemonium_engine_docs/about/complying_with_licenses.md

 What are licenses?
 ------------------

-Godot is created and distributed under the `MIT License ( https://opensource.org/licenses/MIT )`.
+Pandemonium is created and distributed under the `MIT License ( https://opensource.org/licenses/MIT )`.
 It doesn't have a sole owner either, as every contributor that submits code to the project does it under this same license and keeps ownership of the contribution.